adiphysik/JCBT-Pipeline/setup.md

 ```bash
 pip install pyraf
 ```
-For Windows users, a manual IRAF installation is required.
-Follow the [IRAF installation guide](http://iraf.net/).
+For Linux, a manual IRAF installation may be required.
+Follow the [IRAF installation guide](https://iraf-community.github.io/install.html).

 ### 4. Verify Installation
 Run the following command to check if all required packages are installed correctly: